willy850329/CNN-MLP-module/README.md

 # CNN-MLP-module
-Hand made CNN and MLP module without using tensorflow
+Hand made CNN and MLP module without using tensorflow.
+Tested by mnist-60000 dataset.